Mulberry nutrition, glycemic index, calories and weight loss

 The acidity of mulberries greatly differs depending on the species.
 On average, the pH of mulberry fruits can fall between 4.47 and 6.79, even though some genotypes may have a pH as low as 2.29 (5).

 The acidity of mulberries based on potential renal acid load (PRAL) has been calculated to be -2.9, making it alkaline.
 PRAL demonstrates the capacity of base or acid production of the food.

 Weight Loss & Diets

-One experiment fed one group of mice a high fat diet and added mulberry juice to the diet of the second group.
-Mice fed a high fat diet exhibited increased body weight, insulin resistance, serum and hepatic lipids.
-In comparison, mulberry juice inhibited body weight gain, decreased the serum cholesterol, reduced the resistance to insulin and attenuated lipid accumulation (7).
+One experiment fed one group of mice a high-fat diet and added mulberry juice to the second group’s diet.
+Mice fed a high-fat diet exhibited increased body weight, insulin resistance, serum, and hepatic lipids.
+In comparison, mulberry juice inhibited body weight gain, decreased serum cholesterol, reduced resistance to insulin, and attenuated lipid accumulation (7).

 Important nutritional characteristics for Mulberry

 Mulberry Glycemic index (GI)